 GPT-4 as a high-level analysis assistant

-Considering GPT-4’s advanced analytical skills, a pretty natural conclusion is that it could provide invaluable support in data analysis.
-Especially that, thanks to its ability to accept images as inputs, it can analyze all sorts of data, from text to tables and graphs and everything in between.
+Considering GPT -4’s advanced analytical skills, a pretty natural conclusion is that it could provide invaluable support in data analysis.
+Especially that, thanks to its ability to accept images as inputs, it can analyze all sorts of queries, from text to tables and graphs and everything in between.

-With these abilities, GPT-4 could serve as a highly efficient assistant for human analysts, helping them work through vast amounts of complex data, drawing even more valuable conclusions (in quality and quantity), and generally optimizing their work.
+With these abilities, GPT-4 could serve as a highly efficient assistant for human analysts, helping them work through complex information, drawing even more valuable conclusions (in quality and quantity), and generally optimizing their work.
 On the other hand, it could support teams that lack dedicated analysts, where domain experts may not have sufficient analytics experience but still need to rely on data and make data-driven decisions.

 Building a generative AI platform in practice